-It’s saturday night and I’ve just watched Before Sunrise, Before Sunset and Before Midnight on a row.
-I’ve been planning to do this since I bought the Criterion Collection Blu Ray set and decided it was a good idea to talk about them on a revisiting article, since it was my first time watching them one after the other.
-The first time I’ve watched one of these films was when I was still in high school and I started with the second one, having no idea that it was filmed after a nine years hiatus from the first movie, and in 2013, had a conclusion where I gladly watched on the big screen.
-Having re-watched all of them today in a sequence and on this period of my life, meant a great deal to me and I can now say for sure that this is one of my favourite trilogies ever.
+It’s Saturday night and I’ve just watched Before Sunrise, Before Sunset and Before Midnight on a row.
+I’ve been planning to do this since I bought the Criterion Collection Blu Ray set and decided it was a good idea to talk about them on a revisiting article since it was my first time watching them one after the other.
+The first time I’ve watched one of these films was when I was still in high school and I started with the second one, having no idea that it was filmed after a nine years hiatus from the first movie.
+Later in 2013, the movie received a conclusion where I gladly watched on the big screen.
+Having re-watched all of them today in a sequence and on this period of my life, meant a great deal to me and I can now say for sure that this is one of my favorite trilogies ever.

-It’s funny to realise that internet, iPhones and social media are part of the film as something new, since the first two movies had no technology whatsoever.
-They didn’t even have a phone number on the first film!
+It’s funny to realize that internet, iPhones and social media are part of the film as something new since the first two movies had no technology whatsoever.
+They didn’t even have a phone number in the first film!
 Here they laugh about what would become of technology, sex through Skype and how one day the computers will write books.
 But they also talk about the lasting of relationships throughout generations.
-We have Jesse and Celine, on their 40s; a young couple in their mid 20s, who are spending some time with them on Greece; and another couple of elderly people.
+We have Jesse and Celine, on their 40s; a young couple in their mid-20s, who are spending some time with them on Greece; and another couple of elderly people.
 All of them compare the relationships they had, what they miss the most and the differences between men and women.